sylvebab/hello-world/README.md

 # hello-world
 - Hello, I'm new here.
 - I like to ride my bicycle.
-- I also like to read about `git.
+- I also like to read about `git`.
 - I don't know anything about `markdown` !